-Seat is Spain's biggest (indeed now only) homegrown auto manufacturer and one of the two top-selling local brands, neck and neck with sister VW.
+Seat is Spain's biggest (indeed now only) homegrown auto manufacturer and one of the three top-selling local brands, neck and neck with sister VW and Peugeot.
 It is the smallest mass-market brand by volumes within global giant Volkswagen Group.
-The brand has traditionally been best known for affordable city cars led by the Ibiza and Leon, but it began a reinvention in the mid 2010s with the launch of its first full SUV, the Ateca in 2016, followed by the Arona and 2018's full-size Tarraco SUV.
+It has traditionally been best known for affordable city cars led by the Ibiza and Leon, but it began a reinvention in the mid 2010s with the launch of its first full SUV, the Ateca in 2016, followed by the Arona and 2018's full-size Tarraco SUV.
 At the same time, the Cupra brand has been spun out as a standalone high performance model.
 Performance came under intense pressure in the late 2000s as a result of Seat's reliance on troubled Southern European markets, and Spain in particular.
 Spain's economic recovery, a more attractive model mix and a big push into international markets have underpinned solid growth since 2015.
-In 2018, deliveries hit a new high of 518,000 cars.
+In 2018, deliveries hit a new high of 518k cars.
 The Leon and Ibiza remain the two top sellers, but the Arona compact SUV soared into third place, followed by the Ateca.
 Those four models alone accounted for over 90% of volumes.
-The Spanish market accounts for 20% of brand sales (108k in 2018), but Seat's single biggest market overall is Germany (114k).
-The UK ranked third at 63k.
+The Spanish market accounts for around 20% of brand sales (111k in 2019), but Seat's single biggest market overall is Germany (around 140k in 2019).
+The UK ranked third at 69k.
 The Seat corporate division is also responsible for manufacturing and sales of some other group vehicles in Spain, including selected Audi models.
-Divisional revenues were €10.8bn.
-Luca de Meo is divisional chairman.
+Divisional revenues for 2018 were €10.8bn.
+Luca de Meo stepped down as CEO in 2020 after almost five years.
+CFO Carsten Isensee was named as interim CEO until a permanent replacement can be appointed.
 The company was founded in Barcelona in 1950 as Sociedad Espanola de Automoviles de Turismo (or SEAT for short).
 In 1982, it secured a license to become Volkswagen's local manufacturing partner after it lost its position as Spain's top-selling car (to VW in fact).
 The German group acquired a 75% stake in the business four years later, before taking full control in 1990.

 Which agencies handle advertising for Seat?
 Find out more from Adbrands Account Assignments